Apple Remote

 The Apple Remote is a remote control introduced in October 2005 by Apple Inc. for use with a number of its products with infrared capability.
 It was originally designed to control the Front Row media center program on the iMac G5 and is compatible with many subsequent Macintosh computers.
 The first three generations of Apple TV used the Apple Remote as their primary control mechanism.
 It has now been replaced with the Siri Remote in the fourth generation.
 Prior to the Apple Remote, Apple produced several nameless IR remotes for products such as the Macintosh TV, TV tuner expansion boards, and the PowerCD drive.

 Design

 Plastic (2005)

 The original Apple Remote was designed with six buttons and made of white plastic.
 Its shape and layout resembled the first-generation iPod Shuffle.
 A circular Play/Pause/Select button sat in the center of a larger four-button circle (clockwise): Volume Up, Next/Fast-forward, Volume Down, and Previous/Rewind.
 A separate Menu button was positioned below.
+Size - 83*32*8 mm.
 The price was set at US$29.00.